-Figure 14.51Blank hodograph for you to copy and use.
+Figure 14.51 Blank hodograph for you to copy and use.
 Compass angles are direction winds are from.
 Speed-circle labels can be changed for different units or larger values, if needed.

-From "Practical Meteorology" Copyright © 2014 by Roland Stull Free copies of this page permitted.
+From "Practical Meteorology" Copyright © 2017 by Roland Stull Free copies of this page permitted.

-Figure 14.52 Example of determination of U and V Cartesian wind components from a hodograph.
-Legend: speeds are in $(m \, s^{-1})$.
+Example of determination of U and V Cartesian wind components from a hodograph.
+Wind speeds are in $m \, s^{-1}$.

-by where they come from.
+Notice that the compass angles labeled on the blank hodograph appear to be backwards.
+This is not a mistake.
+The reason is that winds are specified by where they come from.
 For example, the wind at 1 km altitude is from the southeast; namely, from a compass direction of 135° (Fig. 14.50).
 The south wind at 3 km is from 180°, and the southwest wind at 5 km is from 235°.
-Using the "from" direction and the wind speed to specify a point on the hodograph, the result is a hodograph that implies wind vectors pointing from the origin to the correct directions.
+Using the "from" direction and the wind speed to specify points, the result is a hodograph that implies wind vectors pointing from the origin to the correct directions in physical space.
+As another example, a wind from the west (direction 270° on the hodograph) gives a vector pointing from the origin toward the right (which is toward the east in physical space).
+We define physical space in this context as having north at the top of the page, east at the right, south at the bottom, and west at the left.